wooof21/senior-backend-challenge-job-server/README.md

 ## Non-Functional Requirements / Guidelines

 ### Architecture
+- Write the project in Java in the framework of your choice
 - Follow Hexagonal / Ports & Adapters principles.
 - Apply SOLID principles throughout (SRP, OCP, LSP, ISP, DIP).